-Programme design & drafting team List of abbreviations and acronyms 5 Official support documentation 6 A. Formal request for submission of final draft to the UN-REDD Policy Board 6 B. Communiqué of the National Validation Workshop 7 C. Statement of Cross River State Stakeholders on the draft programme 8 1.
-Executive Summary Synopsis of Nigeria REDD+ Readiness Programme (Table 1) 2.
-Situation Analysis 14 2.1.
-Overview 14 2.2.
-Forest resources and their management 14 2.3.
-Forest policies and programmes 2.4.
-Key stakeholders and existing stakeholder participation mechanisms 2.4.
-Drivers of deforestation 2.6.
-Initial efforts on readiness for REDD+ 22 2.7.
-Key considerations on REDD+ after the Cancun Agreements (2010) 23 2.8.
-Key elements for a national MRV system for REDD+ in Nigeria 25 2.9.
-Reference level and reference emission levels for REDD+ in Nigeria 27 2.10.
-Social & environmental issues as related to REDD+ 3.
-Strategies, lessons learnt and the REDD+ readiness approach in Nigeria 3.1.
-Political commitment for the REDD+ mechanism at Federal level and in CRS 29 3.2.
-UN-REDD Programme's engagement in Nigeria 3.3.
-Lessons learnt from REDD+ processes and UN-REDD in other countries 3.4.
-The strategy and bottom-up approach to develop REDD+ readiness in Nigeria 3.5.
-Design of a system for monitoring & MRV of REDD+ activities in CRS and Nigeria 3.6.
-Development of REL/RL for Nigeria and State level 3.7.
-Social & environmental dimensions of REDD+ (safeguards and multiple benefits) 3.8.
-Outline of Nigeria's REDD+ Readiness Programme 3.9.
-Strategy to REDD+ expansion to other states 4.
-Results Framework and Programme description 4.1.
-Goal, objectives and outcomes 4.2.
-Results Framework 4.3.
-Description of the Programme's outputs and core activities 4.4.
-Technical dimensions - the monitoring and MRV systems (outputs 2.2 and 3.4) 51 4.5.
-Social & environmental dimensions 4.6.
-Assessment of fulfilment of international REDD+ readiness requirements
+Programme design & drafting team 4 List of abbreviations and acronyms 5 Official support documentation 6 A. Formal request for submission of final draft to the UN-REDD Policy Board 6 B. Communiqué of the National Validation Workshop 7 C. Statement of Cross River State Stakeholders on the draft programme 8 1.
+Executive Summary 10 Synopsis of Nigeria REDD+ Readiness Programme (Table 1) 14 2.
+Situation Analysis 15 2.2.
+Forest resources and their management 15 2.3.
+Forest policies and programmes 17 2.4.
+Key stakeholders and existing stakeholder participation mechanisms 20 2.5.
+Drivers of deforestation 22 2.6.
+Initial efforts on readiness for REDD+ 23 2.7.
+Key considerations on REDD+ after the Cancun Agreements (2010) 26 2.8.
+Key elements for a national MRV system for REDD+ in Nigeria 28 2.9.
+Reference level and reference emission levels for REDD+ in Nigeria 31 2.10.
+Social & environmental issues as related to REDD+ 34 3.
+Strategies, lessons learnt and the REDD+ readiness approach in Nigeria 36 3.1.
+Political commitment for the REDD+ mechanism at Federal level and in CRS 36 3.2.
+UN-REDD Programme's engagement in Nigeria 37 3.3.
+Lessons learnt from REDD+ processes and UN-REDD in other countries 38 3.4.
+The strategy and bottom-up approach to develop REDD+ readiness in Nigeria 39 3.5.
+Design of a system for monitoring & MRV of REDD+ activities in CRS and Nigeria 41 3.6.
+Development of REL/RL for Nigeria and State level 44 3.7.
+Social & environmental dimensions of REDD+ (safeguards and multiple benefits) 44 3.8.
+Outline of Nigeria's REDD+ Readiness Programme 48 3.9.
+Strategy for REDD+ expansion to other states 49 4.
+Results Framework and Programme description 51 4.1.
+Goal, objectives and outcomes 51 4.2.
+Results Framework 52 4.3.
+Description of the Programme outputs and core activities 58 4.4.
+Technical dimensions - the monitoring and MRV systems (outputs 2.2 and 3.4) 61 4.5.
+Social & environmental dimensions 62 4.6.
+Assessment of fulfilment of international REDD+ readiness requirements 66

-Nigeria's REDD+ Readiness Programme (2011-2013) - DRAFT VERSION (15th March 2011) for 6th UN-REDD Policy Board discussion
+Nigeria's REDD+ Readiness Programme (2012-2014) - Revised version for the 7th UN-REDD Policy Board (October 2011)